xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 services needed, and 2 deployments of the GitLab Helm chart.
 It is intended to be the _minimal_ required configuration.
-This documentation does not currently include SSL from application to database, support for other database providers, or promoting a secondary node to primary.
+This documentation does not currently include SSL from application to database, support for other database providers, or promoting a secondary instance to primary.

 The outline below should be followed in order: